csirac2/snazzer/docs/snazzer.md

     If the actual datetime of the snapshot event is important to you, this is available from the `btrfs subvolume show` command.

+- Snapshot access

+    By default, the `.snapshotz` folder is only read- and writable by the owner of the snapshotted subvolume, group and others have no permission for anything.
+This is on purpose, to protect information leaks from the snapshots.
+    If you need more open access rights, you can always change ownership and permissions by hand.

 - SNAZZER\_SUBVOLS\_EXCLUDE\_FILE is used with grep -f

     A minimal (possibly buggy/incomplete) attempt is made to convert the shell glob